 His third film, Sharkwater Extinction, premiered to a standing ovation at the Toronto International Film Festival on September 7, 2018, then began a global theatrical release.

-It has been featured at over 40 international film festivals around the world and will be available worldwide on Amazon Prime.
+It has been featured at over 60 international film festivals around the world and is now available worldwide on Amazon Prime, Prime Video and Crave TV in Canada as well as platforms such as iTunes, etc.

 This follow-up film addresses not just shark finning, but the use of shark products in cosmetics, food products, pet foods, livestock and fertilizer.